Baganda: Early history

 The Baganda men traditional wear at an introduction ceremony.

 As for the founding of the Kingdom of the Ganda (Buganda), the most widely acknowledged account is that it was founded by Kato Kintu.
 This Kato Kintu is different from the mythical Kintu, as he is generally accepted as a historical figure who founded Buganda and became its first 'Kabaka', adopting the name Kintu in reference to the legend of Kintu to establish his legitimacy as a ruler.
 He was successful in unifying what had previously been a number of scattered clans to form a strong kingdom.

 As such by the 18th century, the formerly dominant Bunyoro kingdom was being eclipsed by Buganda.
 Consolidating their efforts behind a centralized kingship, the Baganda (people of Buganda) shifted away from defensive strategies and toward expansion.
 By the mid 19th century, Buganda had doubled and redoubled its territory conquering much on Bunyoro and becoming the dominant state in the region.
 Newly conquered lands were placed under chiefs nominated by the king.
 Buganda's armies and the royal tax collectors traveled swiftly to all parts of the kingdom along specially constructed roads which crossed streams and swamps by bridges and viaducts.
-On Lake Victoria (which the Ganda call Nalubaale), a royal navy of outrigger canoes, commanded by an admiral who was chief of the Mamba(Lungfish) clan, could transport Baganda commandos to raid any shore of the lake.
+On Lake Victoria (which the Baganda call Ennyanja Nnalubaale), a royal navy of outrigger canoes, commanded by an admiral, Gabunga, who was chief of the Mmamba (Lungfish) Gabunga clan, could transport Baganda commandos to raid any shore of the lake.